Godson199/godson199/README.md

 <h3 align="center">Physicist • AI/ML Engineer • Data Analyst • Data Scientist</h3>

-I am a passionate Data Scientist, AI/ML Engineer with skillset for building intelligent systems, deploying machine learning models, and creating production-grade APIs.
+I am a passionate Data Scientist and AI/ML Engineer with a comprehensive skill-set for building intelligent systems, deploying machine learning models, and creating production-grade APIs.
 I love transforming data into insight, automating processes with AI, and building robust applications that scale.

 🚀 What I Do: